iamshadmirza/portfolio/src/content/blog/websocket-simplified.md

 As you can see, Polling and Long-Polling are both quite expensive options in order to emulate real-time communication between Client and Server.
 >This performance bottleneck is the reason why you would want to use WebSocket instead.

-WebSockets don’t need you to send a request in order to respond.
+WebSockets don't need you to send a request in order to respond.
 They allow *bidirectional* data flow so you just have to listen for any data.
->You can just listen to the server and it will send you a message when it’s available.
+>You can just listen to the server and it will send you a message when it's available.

 Let's look at the performance side of the WebSocket.
 ### Resource Consumption